-Description The subjects comprise an extended detached cottage.
-Accommodation GROUND FLOOR:- Entrance Vestibule, Living Room, Internal Hallway, Three Bedrooms, Kitchen & Bathroom (with Wc).
-Gross internal floor area (m2) The gross internal floor area extends to 89m2 or thereby.
-Neighbourhood and location The subjects are located on the perimeter of Tour House Estate on the outskirts of the village of Kilmaurs, around one mile from Kilmarnock town centre, where all main amenities can be found.
-Surrounding residential properties are of mixed age and style.
-Age Originally constructed around 1850, with the date of extension works unknown.
+Description The subjects comprise an extended, traditional detached house.
+Accommodation GROUND FLOOR: Hallways, Lounge, Dining Room, Kitchen, Living Room, Conservatory, Utility Room, Shower Room with WC, Bathroom with WC and Cloakroom with WC.
+FIRST FLOOR (two separate areas accessed via separate staircases): Landing, Five Bedrooms and Bathroom with WC.
+Gross internal floor area (m2) The gross internal floor area extends to 310m2 or thereby (including conservatory).
+Neighbourhood and location The subjects occupy a semi-rural position on the outskirts of the village of Symington, around four miles from the nearest town of Kilmarnock, where all main amenities can be found.
+Surrounding residential properties are of mixed age and style and there are mainly agricultural land uses in the vicinity.
+Age Original construction around 1789 with extension works understood to have been undertaken in the 1980's.
 Weather Dry and fair.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a single remaining chimney stack with a rendered external finish.
-There is a pre-cast concrete coping, clay terminal and lead flashings.
-Otherwise, chimneys have been removed to below roof level.
+There is a single remaining chimney stack of stone construction with a pointed external finish.
+There are clay terminals and cement flashings.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The main roof is of pitched design overlaid in slate with metal ridge details.
-The roof over the extension is pitched and overlaid in similar materials.
-Our inspection of the roof void was via an internal hall ceiling hatch, which revealed the roof structures to be of timber frame construction overlaid in timber sarking.
-The roof space was noted to be insulated.
+There is a dormer projection to the rear which is flat in profile and appears to be overlaid in felt or similar.
+The roof structures over the extensions are pitched and overlaid in similar materials.
+Our inspection of roof void areas was via ceiling hatches formed within the utility room and first floor bedrooms, along with eaves hatches at first floor level.
+Our inspections revealed the roof structures to be of timber framed construction overlaid in timber sarking.
+Roof spaces were noted to be part floored and insulated.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There are cast iron gutters and downpipes along with parapet and valley gutter details, laid in lead or similar.
+There are predominantly PVC gutters and downpipes with some remaining cast iron.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction, pointed externally.
-The walls of the extension appear to be of cavity brick construction, rendered externally.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-Windows are of uPVC framed sealed unit double glazing with similar external doors.
-External decorations Visually inspected.
-Painted render and cast iron.
+The original walls are of solid stone construction, predominantly pointed externally.
+The walls of the extension are of cavity brick/block construction, predominantly roughcast externally.